DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 - Conventions of mapping HTTP methods to
 CRUD operations
 - Structuring URIs to address API endpoints
-- Using JSON or XML as requests and response format.
+- Using JSON as requests and response format

 Endpoint definitions
 --------------------